godatadriven/pytest-dbt-core/docs/source/configuration.rst

 Profiles directory
 **********************
-If you want to change dbt's profiles directory, use the `DBT_PROFILES_DIR` environment `variable <https://docs.getdbt.com/dbt-cli/configure-your-profile/#advanced-customizing-a-profile-directory>`_.
+If you want to change dbt's profiles directory, use the `--profiles-dir` `option <https://docs.getdbt.com/dbt-cli/configure-your-profile/#advanced-customizing-a-profile-directory>`_.